Frag File Utilities#

 str

-Takes a BigWig and an interval BED and aggregates signal along the intervals.
+Takes a BigWig and an interval BED and aggregates signal along the intervals with a median filter.

 For aggregating WPS signals, note that the median filter trims the ends of each interval by half of the window size of the filter while adjusting data.
 There are two way this can be approached in aggregation: